n-avanthi/join-the-dots.github.io/README.md

 ## Installation

-To get started with Join the Dots, you can clone this repository to your local machine using the following command:
+To get started with Connect the Colors, you can clone this repository to your local machine using the following command:

 ```
 git clone https://github.com/n-avanthi/join-the-dots.io